Local and national programs

 YOLA (Youth Orchestra Los Angeles)

-In Los Angeles, there are currently four YOLA sites serving 1,300 musicians from under-resourced communities, and our fifth site, YOLA at Inglewood, is slated to open fall 2020.
+In Los Angeles, there are currently four YOLA sites serving 1,300 musicians from under-resourced communities, and our fifth site at the Beckmen YOLA Center, is slated to open spring 2021.

 YOLA National Festival